 Taking the last name?
 While it’s not common for one of the partners to take the last name of the other partner, it certainly happens occasionally.
 It’s a personal decision, but one that you might want to consider.

 Do you have any other questions, or do you need help starting your wedding planning?
-Write us at firstname.lastname@example.org, and we’ll be glad to help.
+Write us an email at CONTACT, and we’ll be glad to help.